Legislature(2021 - 2022)GRUENBERG 120

 that a general geographic representation should exist on the

-judicial council.
-She suggested that non-attorney members from
+Alaska Judicial Council.
+She suggested that non-attorney

-personal and community familiarity with judicial candidates.
+member having a personal and community familiarity with judicial

-geographical representation on the council.
+a lack of geographical representation on the council.

 2:18:09 PM